siarkonyar/fitnessChronicleApp/docs/OFFLINE_ERROR_HANDLING.md

-# Server Error Handling System
+# Offline Error Handling

-This document explains how to implement offline error handling for tRPC queries and mutations in the Fitness Chronicle app.
+This document explains how to implement offline error handling for Firebase queries and mutations in the Fitness Chronicle app.

 ## Overview

-The server error handling system automatically detects when network operations fail due to connectivity issues and provides users with helpful alerts and navigation options to the offline page.
+The offline error handling system automatically detects when network operations fail due to connectivity issues and provides users with helpful alerts and navigation options to the offline page.
 It also supports custom error handling for validation errors, server errors, and other custom error types.

 ## How It Works

-1. **Automatic Detection**: The system monitors network errors from tRPC operations
+1. **Automatic Detection**: The system monitors network errors from Firebase operations
 2. **Smart Alerts**: Shows appropriate alerts based on connectivity status
 3. **Navigation**: Automatically offers to redirect users to the offline page
 4. **Fallback Handling**: Allows custom error handling for non-network errors